 List of publications: see here.

 Bhikṣu Changrui was born in Taiwan in 1965.
 He studied at Fuyan Buddhist Institute (Xinzhu, Taiwan) from 2005 to 2011, ordaining as a bhikṣu in 2006.
 In 2011 he joined the graduate programme at Dharma Drum Buddhist College, with a focus on Indian Buddhism.
 He has completed his Master’s thesis on āgama manuscripts and fragments (especially the Ekottarika-āgama) in the Dunhuang manuscripts in May 2015.
 Bhikṣu Changrui is the abbot of Huayu monastery in Taizhong (Taiwan) and currently resides between Taiwan and Chuang Yen Monastery (Carmel, New York) with the venerable Bhikkhu Bodhi.

 Michael (Mike) Running was born in Oregon, USA, in 1975.
 He received a Master’s degree in Regional Planning from the University of Oregon in 2002.
 In 2006 he was ordained a monk in California, and moved to Taiwan in 2011 to begin a period of intensive Chinese study at the National Taiwan University.
 In Taiwan he resided mostly at Dharma Drum Mountain, and there began exploring the Chinese resources for Early Buddhist studies, including the collaboration with Bhikkhu Anālayo on the English translation of the Chinese Saṃyukta-āgama.
 He has also spent a semester at the Fuyan Buddhist Institute (Xinzhu).
 In late 2013 he made the decision to leave the monastic training and return to his home state of Oregon.
-He currently resides and works in Portland in the area of land conservation, and continues to be involved with various Āgama-related projects.
+He currently resides and works in Portland as a professional experiential and relational counselor, and continues to be involved with various Āgama-related projects.